Lower Poudre Canyon Tool Library is Now Open

 Would you be interested in having your property assessed for ways to harden your home from wildfires?

 Property owners will be provided a detailed report, at no charge, on their wildfire risk assessment and ways they can reduce their risk.
-They will also learn what mitigation resources are available, what matching funds are present, and what tax credits are available for conducting mitigation work.
+They will also learn what mitigation resources are available, what matching funds are present, and what tax credits are available for mitigation work.
 For more information on this program, go to: https://pcfpd.specialdistrict.org/poudre-canyon-wildfire-community-alliance.
 Here you can fill out a form to request an assessment.

 To find out more about the program, contact Poudre Canyon Wildfire Safety Ambassadors: